simonambridge/NuoDB-Kafka-SparkStreaming/TransactionHandlers/NCFP-Spark-Install.md

 ```

-## Install Hadoop Native libraries to avoid "WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable" warning
+## Install The Hadoop Native libraries

+Follow these steps to avoid "WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable" warning

 ```
 $ wget http://apache.mirror.anlx.net/hadoop/common/hadoop-2.7.7/hadoop-2.7.7.tar.gz